Writing Test Scenarios

 projection instances of the same class can be updated in a single play (for example, updating both CourseProjection

 for course-123 and CourseProjection for course-456).
-Access individual projections by array index.

 new Play()

-->dispatch(new RegisterStudentCommand('1', 'John'))
+->when(new RegisterStudentCommand('1', 'John'))

-->testThat(function () {
+->then(function () {

 $projection = $this->projectionStore->find(